-Created in 2010 by Andy Campbell and Judi Alston - and included in the European eLiterature Collection - Nightingale’s Playground is a work of digital fiction divided into four interlinked parts: an atmospheric browser based experience; an interactive virtual book with pages you can turn with the mouse; a short e-book download; and an immersive real-time 3D ‘game’ for PC and Mac.
+Created in 2010 by Andy Campbell and Judi Alston - and included in the European eLiterature Collection - Nightingale’s Playground is a work of digital fiction divided into four interlinked parts: an atmospheric browser based experience; an interactive virtual book; a short e-book download; and an immersive game for PC and Mac.

-The project was partly inspired by an old 8-bit computer game called The Sentinel – a unique and haunting strategy game devised by programmer Geoff Crammond that baffled magazine reviewers when it was originally released back in the 1980s.
-Hailed by some as proof that even computers like the Commodore 64 and Spectrum can achieve a sense of ‘virtual reality’, The Sentinel revolved around a tense and atmospheric one-on-one battle between the player and an unknown life-form that was slowly but surely taking over and enslaving the universe.
+The project was inspired by an old 8-bit computer game called The Sentinel – a unique and haunting chess-like strategy game devised by programmer Geoff Crammond that baffled magazine reviewers when it was originally released back in the 1980s.
+Hailed by some as proof that even computers like the Commodore 64 and Spectrum can achieve a sense of ‘virtual reality’, The Sentinel revolved around a tense and atmospheric one-on-one battle across a mountainous chequerboard with an unknown life-form that was slowly but surely taking over and enslaving the universe.